pingidentity/pingone-sample-login/README.md

 ### Register your Application Connection
 Once you have your own tenant, use the PingOne for Customers Admin Console to add an application connection.
 To create the application connection:

-1. Click Connections.
+1. Click **Connections**.
-2. Click + Application.
+2. Click + **Application**.
-3. Select the Single Page App type.
+3. Select the **Single Page App** type.
-4. Click Configure.
+4. Click **Configure**.
 5. Create the application profile by entering the following information:
-* Application name.
+* **Application name**.
 A unique identifier for the application.
-* Description (optional).
+* **Description** (optional).
 A brief characterization of the application.
-* Icon (optional).
+* **Icon** (optional).
 A pictorial representation of the application.
 Use a file up to 1MB in JPG, JPEG, GIF, or PNG format.
 6. Click Save and Close.

-The Applications page shows the new application and its client_id (under the application name).
+The Applications page shows the new application and its **Client ID** (under the application name).
 Click the Application’s details icon to show the details view.
 Click the toggle switch to enable the application.

-You will also need your environment ID.
-To get your environment ID, in the Admin Console, click Settings, then Environment, then Properties.
+You will also need your **Environment ID**.
+To get your Environment ID, in the Admin Console, click Settings, then Environment, then Properties.
 The Properties page shows the environment ID.

 ### Clone this Repository
 ```